Criminux/Pathfinding_A_Star/README.md

 # Pathfinding_A_Star
-Simple and quick A-Star Algorithm implementation try
+Simple and quick A-Star Algorithm implementation try in C#